dimitrisurber/instant-data-connector/README.md

 # Instant Data Connector

-A Python library for aggregating data from multiple sources and serializing it into ML-optimized pickle files for instant algorithm development.
+A Python library for aggregating data from multiple sources and serializing it into ML-optimized formats for instant algorithm development.
 Load preprocessed, ML-ready datasets in seconds instead of minutes.

 ## Table of Contents